DiseaseTranscriptomicsLab/markeR/README.md

 the results of Gene Set Enrichment Analysis (GSEA) across multiple contrasts.
 Each point represents a pathway, with:

 - X-axis: Normalized Enrichment Score (NES)
 - Y-axis: -log10 adjusted p-value (significance)
--   Color: Pathways
+- Color: Gene sets
--   Shape: Different contrasts
+- Shape: Contrasts
 - Dashed line: Significance threshold

-This function helps compare enrichment results when the number of contrasts and the number of pathways is high.
-For this example, might not be too representative.
+This function helps compare enrichment results when the number of contrasts and the number of pathways is high, scenario of which the example herein is not too representative.

 ``` r
 plotCombinedGSEA(GSEAresults, sig_threshold = 0.05, PointSize=6, widthlegend = 26 )